 So, why is now the best time to study business in China?

-Home to a population of 1.4 billion, the Chinese market provides innumerable opportunities for business school students in the realm of entrepreneurship, research, and enterprise.
+With China home to a population of 1.4 billion, the Chinese market provides innumerable opportunities for business school students in the realm of entrepreneurship, research, and enterprise.

-Now a strategy leader for Tourism and Events Queensland, she focuses almost exclusively on Chinese market in her day-to-day work.
+Now a strategy leader for Tourism and Events Queensland, she focuses almost exclusively on the Chinese market in her day-to-day work.

-2. A leader in e-commerce
+2. Learn from a leader in e-commerce

 While most of us know Alibaba for its well-priced electronics, there’s a lot more to the multinational online supplier than meets the eye.

-3. MBA experiential learning
+3. Enjoy experiential learning opportunities

-Undoubtedly, the best way to learn is by doing, which is exactly what experiential learning at business school aims to tap into.
+The best way to learn is by doing, which is exactly what experiential learning at business school aims to tap into.

 “It was an amazing opportunity to liaise with a real company, have regular meetings, conduct research, and compile a presentation,” she says.

-4. Cultural immersion
+4. Learn through cultural immersion

 It can be hard to avoid faux pas in the world of international business, but that doesn’t mean you shouldn’t come prepared.

-When Alexander Peterson travelled all the way from Denmark to study an MBA at Jiao Tong University Antai College of Economics and Management, China, he was determined to learn as much about the culture as possible.
+When Alexander Peterson traveled all the way from Denmark to study an MBA at Jiao Tong University Antai College of Economics and Management, China, he was determined to learn as much about the culture as possible.

 “[The MBA] was really broad with the elective courses that you could choose.
-Some topics went into Chinese culture so I enrolled in them because I think, as a manager, it’s not only the hard skills that are important, it’s also about how you develop as a person,” he says.
+Some topics went into Chinese culture so I enrolled in them because I think, as a manager, it’s not only the hard skills that are important, it’s also about how you develop as a person,” Alexander says.

 It was only by picking up invaluable Chinese management and networking skills that Alexander was able to launch his successful global business, Laiba Beverages.

-From VR to robots, China is one of the top places to be if you want to start a career in tech, not least if you’re able to combine it with global experience.
+Home to expertise in everything from VR to robots, China is one of the top places to be if you want to start a career in tech, not least if you’re able to combine it with global experience.

 At Fudan University School of Management, Shanghai—which has a pioneering Sci-Tech Innovation Strategy—students in the International MBA program are able to study a dual degree with two of the US’ top, cutting-edge business schools, Yale and MIT.